art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 what is the attendance policy? do i need to attend all sessions in person?

 we hope and expect that all enrolled participants will be present at all in-person and online sessions.
-If an unexpected conflict should arise, we ask that participants be in communication with facilitators to collaboratively put a plan together based on the specific circumstances.
+If an unexpected conflict should arise, we ask that participants be in communication with facilitators to collaboratively put a plan together based on the specific circumstances. absence from any of the in-peson programming, or failure to complete the required pre-course work, may disqualify you from receiving the certifications that are part of this course.

 do i need a car to be in this program?